-6 Unmissable UNESCO World Heritage Sites In Vietnam
+6 Unmissable UNESCO World Heritage Sites in Vietnam

 The name of Ha Long Bay is originated from a legend tell a tale of a dragon that descended from the sky to protect the Vietnamese against the invaders coming through the sea by spitting out thousands of pearls.
 And that now became the islands and islets we see today.

 Ha Long Bay is located in the northeast of Vietnam and 165km from Hanoi (approx. 3 hours driving from Hanoi’s Old Quarter).
-This magnificent bay includes more than 1,600 islands and limestone formation create a spectacular seascape with emerald water and breathtaking caves.
+This magnificent bay includes more than 1,600 islands and limestone formations create a spectacular seascape with emerald water and breathtaking caves.
 It was inscribed into the UNESCO World Heritage Sites in Vietnam list in 1994 and in 2000, The World Heritage recognized Ha Long Bay for its geomorphological value.

 The best way to experience Ha Long Bay is on an overnight cruise.
-Watching the sunrise on the cruise, practicing tai chi for a healthy morning or sightseeing in the caves.
-There are various activities to spend in Ha Long Bay that you can either swimming, kayaking or simply relaxing on the sun deck.
+Watching the sunrise on the cruise, practicing tai chi for a healthy morning, or sightseeing in the caves.
+There are various activities to spend in Ha Long Bay that you can either swimming, kayaking, or simply relaxing on the sun deck.

 Known as “Ha Long Bay on land”, This complex entitled as a World’s UNESCO of both culture and nature in 2014.

-Trang An complex is located on natural stronghold mountains of Hoa Lu ancient capital during the Dinh and Le dynasties of the first century.
+Trang An complex is located on the natural stronghold mountains of Hoa Lu ancient capital during the Dinh and Le dynasties of the first century.
 Along with Trang An, Tam Coc – Bich Dong is also a key attraction of this scenic landscape area.

 Visitors can experience the tranquility of Trang An complex by traditional sampans sail gently along the river, beneath dripping grottoes, and through caves.
 Also, cycling through green and yellow rice field for the ultimate sensory of serenity experience